kevintpeng/Learn-Something-Every-Day/Software-Development-Concepts/Shell Scripting.md

 # Bash
 Shells are command interpreters.
 They are applications that provide users with the ability to give commands or execute batches of commands quickly.

+Almost everything in bash is a **string**.
+Command names, variable names, contents of variables, filename ...

+### Types of Commands
+#### Aliases
+Shortened command (only in interactive shells, not in scripts).
+An alias is a *word* mapped to a *string*.

+# Shell Scripting

 Shell scripts are sequences of shell commands

 1. Write script
 2. Execute `chmod permission script-name` setting execution permissions, (permission is 3-digit octal value)
 3. Execute using `sh`, `bash`, `./`

-#Shell Scripting
 ```
 myvar=5
 echo $myvar